testcalling/weatherforecast_androidapp/README.md

 App Preview:
 - In case if the app can't be installed or json weather data aren't available, there are screenshots of the app in the ROOT/Images.

+Description:
+- Support for custom city (worldwide) for current temperature, humindity and windiness
+- Support for weather forecast (temp details of following days)
+- Use gps for weather forecast of current location
+- Support for several languages
+- Support for notification service in android
+- Support for adsence...